turinglife/MLPI/lectures/lec2/lec2_markov.md

     Here, $A$ is an arbitrary measurable subset of $\Omega$.

-- When $\Omega$ is *finite* or *countable*, this is called a *Markov chain*.
-When $\Omega$ is a general measurable space, this is called a *Harris chain*.
+. . .

-- Much of the analysis for Markov chains can be generalized to Harris chains (this may require more sophisticated math tools).
+- We first review the formulation and properties of *Markov chains* under a simple setting, where $\Omega$ is a countable space.
+We will later extend the analysis to more general spaces.

 ---